Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 There is no “world patent,” so don’t expect the PCT application to become a patent in all countries.
 The PCT application serves as a placeholder or entry pathway to postpone the time for deciding which country or region to file a patent application in.

 🌍Who is the international pathway suitable for?
-Businesses that operate globally and want to protect their inventions in multiple countries or small businesses that make innovations that large businesses would be interested in licensing.
+Businesses that operate globally and want to protect their inventions in multiple countries or small businesses that make innovations that large companies would be interested in licensing.

 How to keep it alive? (aka maintenance)